Deadline for the 2021-22 Team Building Awards: May 31, 2021

 Use of Funds: Funds can be used for activities, resources and expenses related to building research teams and identifying research themes and questions.
 We are open to new innovative strategies for virtual team building that aides in scholarly output.
 Eligible expenses include (but are not limited to): activities involved with recruiting team members; facilitation of group meetings (videoconference, teleconference, WebEx); virtual team building activities, workshops, conducting a preliminary literature review; resources required to apply for a grant etc.)

 Conditions: The team building funding is allocated for a one-year period after which a final report must be submitted to RHSRNbc within 2 weeks.
-Final report templates will be distributed to award recipients; deliverables include a complete financial statement of team building activities, progress report during the award period and proof that a funding application was submitted.
+Final report templates will be distributed to award recipients; deliverables include a complete financial statement of team building activities, a progress report during the award period and proof that a funding application was submitted.

 Application Form: Click Here